OSGeo/gdal/doc/source/programs/ogr_layer_algebra.rst

         The erase method creates a layer, which has features from the input layer whose areas are erased by the features in the method layer.
         By default the result layer has attributes of the input layer.

+.. option:: -input_ds <path>

+    Input data set path for the operation to be performed.
+     For operations involving 2 datasets, this is one of the dataset.

+.. option:: -input_lyr <name>

+    Layer name of the ``input_ds`` for which the operations have to be performed ( Optional )

+.. option:: -method_ds <path>

+    Method data set path for the operation to be performed.
+    This is usually the conditional data set supplied to the operation ( ex: clip , erase , update ) This is the Second data set in the operation ( ex : Union, Intersection , SymDifference )

+.. option:: -method_lyr <name>

+    Layer name of the ``method_ds`` for which the operations have to be performed ( Optional )

+.. option:: -output_ds <path>

+    Output data set path for writing the result of the operations performed by ogr_layer_algebra

+.. option:: -output_lyr_name <name>

+    Layer name of the ``output_lyr_name`` where the output vector has to be written. ( Optional )

+.. option:: -overwrite

+    Indicates wether the ``output_ds`` have to be overwritten with the generated result of ogr_layer_algebra

+.. option:: -opt <NAME=VALUE>

+    Attributes for which the operation has to run on ``input_ds`` and ``method_ds``

+.. option:: -f <format_name>

+    Select the output format.
+Starting with GDAL 2.3, if not specified, the format is guessed from the extension (previously was ESRI Shapefile).
+    Use the short format name

+.. option:: -dsco <NAME=VALUE>

+    Dataset creation option (format specific)

+.. option:: -lco <NAME=VALUE>

+    Layer creation option (format specific)

+..option:: -input_fields <NONE|ALL|fld1,fld2,fld3...>

+    Comma-delimited list of fields from input layer to copy to the output layer , if eligible according to the operation

+..option:: -method_fields <NONE|ALL|fld1,fld2,fld3...>

+    Comma-delimited list of fields from method layer to copy to the output layer , if eligible according to the operation

+..option:: -nlt <geom_type>

+    Define the geometry type for the created layer.
+    One of NONE, GEOMETRY, POINT, LINESTRING, POLYGON, GEOMETRYCOLLECTION, MULTIPOINT, MULTIPOLYGON, MULTILINESTRING, CIRCULARSTRING, COMPOUNDCURVE,
+    CURVEPOLYGON, MULTICURVE, and MULTISURFACE non-linear geometry types.
+    Add Z, M, or ZM to the type name to specify coordinates with elevation, measure, or elevation and measure.
+PROMOTE_TO_MULTI can be used to automatically promote layers that mix polygon or multipolygons to multipolygons, and layers that mix linestrings or multilinestrings to multilinestrings.
+Can be useful when converting shapefiles to PostGIS and other target drivers that implement strict checks for geometry types.
+    CONVERT_TO_LINEAR can be used to to convert non-linear geometry types into linear geometry types by approximating them, and CONVERT_TO_CURVE to promote a non-linear type to its generalized curve type (POLYGON to CURVEPOLYGON, MULTIPOLYGON to MULTISURFACE, LINESTRING to COMPOUNDCURVE, MULTILINESTRING to MULTICURVE).
+Starting with version 2.1 the type can be defined as measured (“25D” remains as an alias for single “Z”).
+Some forced geometry conversions may result in invalid geometries, for example when forcing conversion of multi-part multipolygons with -nlt POLYGON, the resulting polygon will break the Simple Features rules.

+    Starting with GDAL 3.0.5, -nlt CONVERT_TO_LINEAR and -nlt PROMOTE_TO_MULTI can be used simultaneously.

+..option:: -a_srs <srs_def>

+    Assign an output SRS, but without reprojecting (use -t_srs to reproject)

+    The coordinate reference systems that can be passed are anything supported by the OGRSpatialReference.SetFromUserInput() call, which includes EPSG Projected,
+    Geographic or Compound CRS (i.e. EPSG:4296), a well known text (WKT) CRS definition, PROJ.4 declarations, or the name of a .prj file containing a WKT CRS definition.